harrisonkleiman/harrisonkleiman/README.md

 # 💫 About Me:
 Hi, my name is Harrison.
-A Software Engineer from New York.
+A Software Developer from New York.

 ## 🌐 Socials: